Some homes qualify for bank-funded homebuyer grants based solely on their census tract location — not the buyer's income or background.

 You do not have to be a first-time buyer, low-income, or a minority to receive these grants.
 If the home is in an eligible tract and you finance through the participating bank, the credit is available to you.

 The credit is applied at closing toward closing costs or prepaid fees.
-There is no repayment required.
-The FFIEC updates tract eligibility data annually — this tool always reflects the current designations.
+There is no repayment required, and it is based entirely on the property's location and your financing.